pranavsharma/ort_app_server/README.md

 * This is a _working_ prototype and under active development.

 ### What does this do?
+   * Load a model from the disk by supplying the path on the cmd line (-m option)
    * Pull (download) a model from hugging face or local disk
       * ```curl http://localhost:8080/v1/pull -d '{"model": "model_3"}'```
    * Load a model in memory